Japan PM tells UN Tokyo is determined to host Olympics next year | Malay Mail

 Suga became prime minister this month after Shinzo Abe stepped down because of poor health.

-Organizers of the Tokyo Olympics on Friday proposed cutting back the number of staff at next year's Summer Games and shortening the opening period for training venues, as part of a plan to hold a streamlined event amid the pandemic.
+Organisers of the Tokyo Olympics yesterday proposed cutting back the number of staff at next year’s Summer Games and shortening the opening period for training venues, as part of a plan to hold a streamlined event amid the pandemic.

 “Establishing a constructive relationship between Japan and North Korea will not only serve the interests of both sides but will also greatly contribute to regional peace and stability,” he said.